Transfer of Credit Guidelines

-The following are general guidelines regarding transfer of credits from institutions outside of Wellesley College.
+The following are general guidelines regarding the transfer of credits from institutions outside of Wellesley College.

-Courses taken elsewhere must be liberal arts courses and similar, but not necessarily identical, to Wellesley courses.
-All courses require pre-approved or the transfer of credit is not guaranteed.
+Courses taken elsewhere must be liberal arts courses and similar but not necessarily identical to Wellesley courses.
+All courses require pre-approval by an Academic Department via a Transfer of Credit Form or the transfer of credit is not guaranteed.*

 Courses for which credit CANNOT be transferred: